 All Zen databases use a common data format.
-This commonality allows different access methods, such as transactional and relational, to access the same data.
-The system through which all access methods operate is called the MicroKernel Engine.
+The shared format allows different access methods to use the same data.
+All access methods operate through the Zen MicroKernel Engine.

 Each Zen database table is a separate file with a default file extension of .mkd.
-Developers, however, can specify any file name extension desired.
-A MicroKernel file may contain both data and indexes, and it is organized into various types of pages.
-A MicroKernel file contains data in the common data format.
+However, you can use any file name extension.
+A MicroKernel file may contain both data and indexes and is organized into various types of pages.
+A MicroKernel file contains data in the shared data format.

-Each Zen database also contains a set of data dictionary files, with a file extension of .ddf.
-The DDF files contain the schema of the database.
-The DDFs for V1 metadata and V2 metadata use different file names.
-See System Tables in SQL Engine Reference.
+Each Zen database also contains a set of data dictionary files with a file extension of .ddf.
+The .ddf files contain the database schema.
+DDFs for V1 and V2 metadata use different file names.

-Note: The MicroKernel Engine is unconcerned with the schema of the data apart from the key fields.
-However, the provision for referential integrity or access via SQL requires knowledge of the schema.
+Note: The MicroKernel Engine is unconcerned with the schema of the data apart from key fields.
+However, referential integrity or access via SQL requires schema information.

-The names and locations of Zen databases are contained in a binary file named dbnames.cfg.
-For default locations of Zen files, see Where are the files installed? in Getting Started with Zen.
+The names and locations of Zen databases reside in a binary file named dbnames.cfg.